colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/July/2021-7-24-mental-growth-during-quarantine.markdown

 toc_sticky: true
 ---

-## A Short Synopsis of How I Grew During Quarantine

 Freeing your soul is both one of the most difficult and rewarding things to do.

 I used to struggle with negativity.